somvanshi03/DevOps-Tool/Linux/README.md

 	cron – Daemon for running scheduled commands

-	o crontab -e – Edit cron jobs for the current user
+	crontab -e – Edit cron jobs for the current user

-	o crontab -l – List the current user’s cron jobs
+	crontab -l – List the current user’s cron jobs

-	o crontab -r – Remove the current user's cron jobs
+	crontab -r – Remove the current user's cron jobs

 	at – Run commands at a specified time

-	o at 09:00 – Schedule a command to run at 09:00 AM
+	at 09:00 – Schedule a command to run at 09:00 AM

 	batch – Run commands when the system load is low

 	sleep – Delay for a specified time

-	o sleep 5s – Sleep for 5 seconds
+	sleep 5s – Sleep for 5 seconds